Illinois-IoT/main-project/tutorials/day5/day5.md

 }
 ```

-This syntax means "target any `li` element that has a class of special".
+This syntax means "target any `li` element that has a class of `special`".

 Finally, CSS has the ability to style things based on their state.
 The CSS below styles unvisited links pink and visited links green.